sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

+### Integration with classification-bundle

+  In SonataMediaBundle 4.0 we improved the integration with SonataClassificationBundle, you don't need to configure the `classification_manager` anymore.

 ### Container parameters

   We have been using container parameters as undocumented extension points for things like classes and configurations.